Edna, the Inebriate Woman: Plot

-She rakes through the bins for food scraps.
-She washes her clothes in public lavatories.
-She gets clothes and boots from a charity.
-She has a new obsession that all phone calls are for her.
-She get thrown out of her hostel for wetting the bed.
+She rakes through the bins for food scraps and washes her clothes in public lavatories.
+She gets clothes and boots from a charity, has a new obsession that all phone calls are for her, and is thrown out of her hostel for wetting the bed.
 Back at Social Security she tries to claim as Edna MacLean.
 She is sent somewhere where a proof of name and address is given.
 With head down she claims to be Robert Tewt.
-She ends back in court on breach of the peace charges again.
-They bring up her record for drunk and disorderly and larceny.
-She goes to prison but is quite content.
+She ends up back in court on breach of the peace charges again.
+They bring up her record for drunk and disorderly and larceny and she goes to prison, but is quite content.

 She is interviewed by "Jesus Saves" for a place in their hostel.
-The interviewer, Josie Quinn (Barbara Jefford), grants her a place.
-But 'Jesus Saves', is closed down after an inquiry, following the complaints of neighbours.
+The interviewer, Josie Quinn (Barbara Jefford), grants her a place but "Jesus Saves", is closed down after an inquiry, following the complaints of neighbours.
 Edna and the other women are on the road again.
-She ends at the "Jesus Saves" hostel.
-Although disturbing the other residents in the dormitory conditions she settles to this new way of life.
+She ends up at the "Jesus Saves" hostel.
+Although disturbing the other residents in the dormitory, she settles in to this new way of life.
 The young woman, Trudi, in the neighbouring bed has issues of her own.
 Edna comes home drunk and is surprised not only to be let in, but to have a civilised discussion with Josie.
 Edna cleans up a bit.

 Back in court the neighbours of the hostel have raised a complaint: the hostel does not have planning permission and causes a nuisance to neighbours.
 Josie has to defend her actions.
 On cue, when the court discusses vagrancy, Edna loudly cries out "I am not the vagrant".
 She is brought under new care under nuns.
-She remembers her mum and dad and how they did not love her.
-Her alcoholic father beat her mother.
-When her mother went to prison for child abandonment Edna and her siblings were placed in care.
+She remembers her mum and dad and how they did not love her; her alcoholic father beat her mother.
+When her mother went to prison for child abandonment, Edna and her siblings were placed in care.

 Back at "Jesus Saves" Edna expects rejection.
 Josie gets the written decision that her hostel is closed and has one month to cease operations.
-Edna cries for her mummy in the toilet.
-She starts to self-harm.
+Edna cries for her mother in the toilet and starts to self-harm.
 The hostel closes and Edna is back on the street.
 In the final scene on a city street at night she is with Teresa discussing the love of her life.
 Teresa presumes they are going to the same lodgings, but Edna wanders into the night saying she prefers to flitter from place to place.